nimwegenLab/moma-module/README.md

-# moma-module
+# MoMA module

-This repository contains files for running a containerized version of [MoMA](https://github.com/michaelmell/MoMA/wiki).
+This repository contains files for running a containerized version of [MoMA](https://github.com/nimwegenlab/MoMA).
 It allows you to run MoMA with minimal setup effort.
 Furthermore, contains module files for using MoMA with [Environment Modules](https://modules.readthedocs.io/en/latest/index.html).

 ## Requirements